Hypothesis Testing in High-Dimensional Regression under the Gaussian Random Design Model: Asymptotic Theory: Hypothesis testing for standard Gaussian designs

-We compare our procedure with the procedure proposed in~\cite{BuhlmannSignificance}.
-Table~\ref{tbl:iid_small_alpha05} summarizes the performances of the two methods for a few configurations $(p, n, s_0, \mu)$, and $\alpha = 0.05$.
-Simulation results for a larger number of configurations and $\alpha = 0.05, 0.025$ are reported in Tables~\ref{tbl:iid_alpha05} and~\ref{tbl:iid_alpha025} in Appendix~\ref{app:Simulation Results}.
-As demonstrated by these results, the method of ~\cite{BuhlmannSignificance} is very conservative.
-Namely, it achieves smaller type I error than the prescribed level $\alpha$ and this comes at the cost of a smaller statistical power than our testing procedure.
-This is to be expected since the approach of \cite{BuhlmannSignificance} is tailored to adversarial design matrices $\bX$.
+As demonstrated by these results, $\ldpe\,$\cite{ZhangZhangSignificance} and the ridge-based regression \cite{BuhlmannSignificance} are both overly conservative.
+Namely, they achieve smaller type I error than the prescribed level $\alpha$ and this comes at the cost of a smaller statistical power than our testing procedure.
+This is to be expected since the approach of \cite{BuhlmannSignificance} and \cite{ZhangZhangSignificance} cover a broader class of design matrices $\bX$, and are not tailored to random designs.

+Note that being overly conservative is a drawback, when this comes at the expense of statistical power.
+The data analysts should be able to decide the level of statistical significance $\alpha$, and obtain optimal statistical power at that level.

+The reader might wonder whether the loss in statistical power of methods in \cite{BuhlmannSignificance} and \cite{ZhangZhangSignificance} is entirely due to the fact that these methods achieve a smaller number of false positives than requested.
+In Fig.~\ref{fig:different_alpha}, we run \sdl\,, ridge-based regression~\cite{BuhlmannSignificance}, and $\ldpe\,$ for $\alpha \in \{0.01,0.02, \cdots, 0.1\}$ and for $10$ realizations of the problem per each value of $\alpha$.
+We plot the average type I error and the average power of each method versus $\alpha$.
+As we see \emph{even for the same empirical fraction of type I errors}, $\sdl\,$ results in a higher statistical power.